Moroccan villagers mourn after earthquake brings destruction to their rural mountain home

 “We felt a huge shake like it was doomsday,” resident Ayoub Toudite said.
 “Ten seconds and everything was gone.”

-Others, like 19-year-old student Abdelfattah El Akari, said the quake felt much longer, seeming to go on more than a minute.
+Others, like 19-year-old student Abdelfattah El Akari, said the quake felt much longer, as if more than a minute.
 “The ground moved and homes cracked,” he said.

 Search crews peered into crevices looking for more casualties or people in need of rescue following the biggest earthquake to hit the North African country in 120 years.

-The majority of the deaths, at least 2,012 as of Saturday night, were in Marrakech and five provinces near the epicenter, with at least 2,059 more people injured, including 1,404 critically, the Interior Ministry reported.

-Authorities in Moulay Brahim tempered expectations with warnings that many areas remained too fragile to enter while there were still risks of aftershocks that could collapse whatever remained standing.
+Authorities tempered expectations with warnings that many areas remained too fragile to enter while there were still risks of aftershocks that could collapse whatever remained standing.
 A minaret looming above Moulay Brahim was severely damaged and appeared at risk of toppling if nudged by another tremor.

 Hours after the tragedy, with sunlight exposing the extent of the damage, a procession of hundreds accompanied more than a dozen blanket-covered bodies to the town square.
 Men knelt on rugs and prayed for the dead during a brief funeral before carrying the deceased to a hillside cemetery.
 According to Islamic custom, burial should happen quickly after death.